szczyglis-dev/py-gpt/docs/source/modes.rst

 Text Completion
 ---------------
-This advanced mode is more comprehensive and offers greater utilization of Large Language Models (LLMs).
-While operating similarly to a chat interface, it provides more configuration options and features than standard chat interactions.
-In this mode, you can engage the model in a wider array of tasks, such as text completion, simulating conversations as various characters, text analysis, and much more.
-It grants access to any model supported by the OpenAI API as well as models available through Langchain integration.
+This advanced mode provides in-depth access to a broader range of capabilities offered by Large Language Models (LLMs).
+While it maintains a chat-like interface for user interaction, it introduces additional settings and functional richness beyond typical chat exchanges.
+Users can leverage this mode to prompt models for complex text completions, role-play dialogues between different characters, perform text analysis, and execute a variety of other sophisticated tasks.
+It supports any model provided by the OpenAI API as well as other models through ``Langchain``.

-As with chat mode, on the right side, you'll find handy presets that enable you to freely configure the model and rapidly switch between different configurations and prompt templates.
+Similar to chat mode, on the right-hand side of the interface, there are convenient presets.
+These allow you to fine-tune instructions and swiftly transition between varied configurations and pre-made prompt templates.

-This mode also introduces fields for naming the AI and the user, allowing you to, for instance, simulate conversations between fictional characters  -  like Batman and the Joker  -  if defined in the starting prompt.
-These options open up creative opportunities to explore various dialogue scenarios in a fun and imaginative way.
+Additionally, this mode offers options for labeling the AI and the user, making it possible to simulate dialogues between specific characters - for example, you could create a conversation between Batman and the Joker, as predefined in the prompt.
+This feature presents a range of creative possibilities for setting up different conversational scenarios in an engaging and exploratory manner.

 .. image:: images/v2_mode_completion.png
    :width: 800

 In this mode, models from the ``davinci`` family within ``GPT-3`` are available.
-**Note:** The `davinci` models are slated for deprecation in the near future.
+**Note:** The `davinci` models are tagged for deprecation in the near future.

 Assistants
 ----------
 This mode uses the new OpenAI's **Assistants API**.

-It looks similar to the standard chat mode but further provides access to tools such as a ``Code Interpreter``, ``Retrieval Files``, and ``Functions``.
-File uploads and downloads are also featured in this mode.
-**PYGPT** offers pragmatic support for file management; you can rapidly upload your documents and efficiently receive and handle files sent to you by the model.
+This mode expands on the basic chat functionality by including additional external tools like a ``Code Interpreter`` for executing code, ``Retrieval Files`` for accessing files, and custom ``Functions`` for enhanced interaction and integration with other APIs or services.
+In this mode, you can easily upload and download files. **PYGPT** streamlines file management, enabling you to quickly upload documents and manage files created by the model.

-Creating multiple assistants is a one-click process, and they automatically synchronize with the OpenAI API.
-Importing your existing assistants from OpenAI is smooth and straightforward.
+Setting up new assistants is simple - a single click is all it takes, and they instantly sync with the ``OpenAI API``.
+Importing assistants you've previously created with OpenAI into **PYGPT** is also a seamless process.

-Please note that token usage calculation is unavailable in this mode.
-Nonetheless, file (attachment) uploads are supported.
-Simply navigate to the ``Files`` tab to effortlessly manage files and attachments which can be sent to the OpenAI API.

 .. image:: images/v2_mode_assistant.png
    :width: 800